forsamling/audio-broadcast/README.md

 The translator uses Audio Broadcast to stream his own voice.
 The attendees uses Audio Broadcast to pick a language and listen in.

+# TESTING

+You can opt in on testing the [beta release for Android](https://play.google.com/apps/testing/no.forsamling.audiobroadcast)

+Please report any issues or wishes here on the Github project.

 # Libraries in use:
 - [ACRA](https://github.com/ACRA/acra)
 - [Asynchronous Http Client](https://github.com/loopj/android-async-http)